swcarpentry/DEPRECATED-boot-camps/python/2d-PythonFunctionsAndModules/Readme.md

 number of arguments.
 The function calls do not require the extra set of parentheses we saw earlier.

-**note**:  when mixing default value arguments and variable numbers of arguments in the same function the default value arguments need to come first.
+**Note**:  when mixing default value arguments and variable numbers of arguments in the same function the variable number of arguments need to come last.

 ```python
 def f(a, b=2, *args): # will work